pajka1sz/Bazy-Danych-II-Projekt/Documentation.md

         List<Report> reports = new CrudRead(entityManager).getAllReports();
         for (Report report: reports) {
             if (report.getAthlete().equals(athlete)) {
-                System.out.println("You cannot delete this athlete, because it is reported for some meetings!");
+                System.out.println("You cannot delete this athlete, " +
+                                "because it is reported for some meetings!");
                 return;
             }
         }